ROCm/rocprofiler-compute/docs/install/grafana-setup.rst

 ---------------------------------

 You must configure your MongoDB data source in Grafana before first-time use.
-Navigate to Grafana's **Configuration** page to add the "ROCm Compute Profiler Data" connection.
+Navigate to Grafana's **Configuration** page to add the "Omniperf Data" connection.

 .. figure:: ../data/install/datasource_config.jpg